SAMexpert logo

 Amazon AWS Google Cloud Alibaba Cloud Microsoft Azure services

-The licenses have active Software Assurance,
+The licenses must have active Software Assurance,

 You must also complete a License Verification Form and send it to Microsoft no later than ten days after deploying your licenses in a multi-tenant environment.